Learn to Sail with TRIYA

 EOTC in school time, Wind-Water experience Sailing

-TRIYA runs successful EOTC Sailing Experience opportunities for a number of colleges.
-If your school wishes to have a school program sailing with TRIYA please contact the triyamanager@gmail.com for more info.
+TRIYA runs EOTC Sailing Experience opportunities for a number of colleges.
+If your school wishes to have a school sailing programme with TRIYA please contact the [email protected] for more info.

-We’re always interested to know if we need to arrange more courses so please email us subject LTS at triyamanager@gmail.com if you would be interested in future courses outside those already scheduled.
+We’re always interested to know if we need to arrange more courses so please email us at [email protected] if you would be interested in future courses outside those already scheduled.